orchid00/SWC_teachingnotes/CognitiveLoad.md

    echo mv $R1 $R2
 done
 ```
-We would rename our R1s to R2s, but this is one way to get the R1s and the R2 on the same line following a function for which we might want to do something to R1 and R2 reads.
+Here, students see that they need the change the variable name and all instances where the variable name is called.

+**Note:** I can't imagine when you would want to rename the R1s to R2s, but `echo mv` could easily be replaced with detailed commands for many bioinformatic programs.

 ##ggplot2 example
 Let's take a look at this in practice.
 Here's the link for a ggplot2 lesson using the Gapminder data set.
 The first goal is to plot life expectancy as a function of GDP per capita.
 The instructor walks through the three requirements for the ggplot function (data, aesthetics, and a geometry layer.)
 Challenge 1 ask asks the students to replace life expectancy with year.
 This is a faded example, because its a fill in the blank.
 Then, you add a color by continent.
 Then ask the student to color instead by country.
 Then change geom_point to geom_line.
 Then add stats, facets, etc.